howeyc/ledger/README.md

 # Ledger in Go

-This is a toy project to parse and import transactions in a ledger file similar to the [Ledger](http://ledger-cli.org) command line tool written in C++.
+This is a project to parse and import transactions in a ledger file similar to the [Ledger](http://ledger-cli.org) command line tool written in C++.

+I have been using this tool to track my finances for over a year.
+I have data going back over five years.

 ## Simple Ledger file support